Liechtenstein has introduced new blockchain laws – a careful and light-handed regulatory framework for the blockchain industry.

 Dr. Thomas Dünser, Head of the Blockchain working group at the Ministry of General Government Affairs and Finance, was presenting a summary of the key elements of the Blockchain Act June 21st.
 This is an unofficial translation of his presentation.

-You can also request a PDF version, just contact us.
+You can also a PDF version here:

 The key elements of the Blockchain Act are: